Naiqus/naiqus.github.io/_posts/2015-06-18-install-discourse-on-1und1-vps.md

 title: "Install Discourse on 1und1 Virtual Server L Centos 6 x64"
 modified:
 categories:
-excerpt: "his post is a slightly modified version from a step by step tutorial.
-I've encountered a few problems following that guide since the extremely cheap server I use has a different configuration by 1und1.
-Some adjustments are added here in order to avoid the problems I met back then."
+excerpt: "This is a step by step tutorial from DigitalOcean.
+I've made a few adjustments on it so we could install discourse on the extremely cheap server from 1und1 which is extremely cheap."
 tags: []
 comments: true
 image: